Yokai-dev/Cozy-Book-Corner/README.md

 # Cozy-Book-Corner

-This will be a website for discovering books, adding them to your collection list, wishlist, add the status to reading or plan to read, you name it.
+This will be a website for discovering books and talking about books.

 # 🚀 Features
 ✅Browse through a big database of books: novels, comics, manga, etc.